-After graduating from University of Vermont, I took an evening Garden Way extension course in vegetable gardening.
-The enrollment in the course was the very beginning of a life long passion in horticulture and landscape design.
+After graduating from the University of Vermont, I took an evening Garden Way extension course in vegetable gardening.
+The enrollment in the course was the very beginning of a lifelong passion for horticulture and landscape design.
 I originally started with beans and tomatoes in a community garden, and then I expanded my horizons to herbaceous and woody plants in my own home landscape.

-Over the years I have traveled to many gardens in the United States, United Kingdom, Ireland, Australia, New Zealand and Canada.
+Over the years I have traveled to many gardens in the United States, United Kingdom, Ireland, Australia, New Zealand, Canada, and the Netherlands.
 These trips have been very educational and inspiring, and I always return with new ideas to use in my design projects.
-After twenty eight years I still have a love affair with gardens.
+After thirty-two years I still have a love affair with gardens.

 Certificate in Landscape Design | Radcliffe Institute Seminars | 1989